alanionita/100-days-of-code/r1-log.md

 ### R1D4
 Today was review and optimization day from the project on R1D3.
 Learned mostly about how to convert a NodeList to an array and then using a forEach method to loop through that array.
 In addition, I spend some time reading articles about callbacks and worked on JS tutorials on Free Code Camp (while at work).

+### R1D5
+Setup Project #3 - Multiple passwords, multiple forms.
+Setup basic structure of project and began thinking about the logic of how the application is going to function.